sarojkarki07/robot-framework-starter-kit/Installing_Robot_Framework_Ride_in_linux.md

-# Installing Robot Framework with RIDE in ubuntu.
+# Installing Robot Framework with RIDE on ubuntu.
 ## Preconditions

 ## Python